dev-andreas/pollapp/README.md

 # pollapp

-Simple poll website with Django, Vue, and Tailwind
+Simple poll website with Django, Vue, and Tailwind.